assen-totin/sobek/README.md

 The workflow is as follows:

-- -> A web client opens www.example.com and reaches the HAProxy in front of it.
+- A web client opens www.example.com and reaches the HAProxy in front of it.
-- ∴ HAProxy checks the presence of the Sobek cookie.
+- HAProxy checks the presence of the Sobek cookie.
 If it exists, the request is forwarded to the appropriate backend for www.example.com
-- ∴ If the Sobek cookie is missing, HAProxy forwards the request to the Sobek backend (the Nginx module) instead
+- If the Sobek cookie is missing, HAProxy forwards the request to the Sobek backend (the Nginx module) instead
-- <- The Sobek backend responds with some simple JavaScript code.
-It may, optionally, include a "Please wait" (or “Verifying you are not a robot”) page, or just keep the page blank while the challenge is being processed by the web client
+- The Sobek backend responds with some simple JavaScript code.
+It may, optionally, include a "Please wait" (or "Verifying you are not a robot") page, or just keep the page blank while the challenge is being processed by the web client
-- -> The web client runs the JavaScript code, which makes an AJAX GET request to /sobek on the same domain to fetch a challenge; HAProxy ensures requests to /sobek are always routed to the Sobek Nginx module
+- The web client runs the JavaScript code, which makes an AJAX GET request to /sobek on the same domain to fetch a challenge; HAProxy ensures requests to /sobek are always routed to the Sobek Nginx module
-- ∴ Sobek backend generates a challenge, adds the current timestamp and signes them with its key.
-- <- Sobek backend sends the challenge to the web client
+- Sobek backend generates a challenge, adds the current timestamp and signes them with its key, then sends this data back to the web client
-- ∴ The web client solves the challenge
-- -> The web client makes a POST AJAX request to /sobek to submit the solution together with the challenge, its timestamp and signature
+- The web client solves the challenge, then makes a POST AJAX request to /sobek to submit the solution together with the original challenge, its timestamp and signature
-- ∴ The Sobek backend verifies that the challenge is not too old, that its signature is correct and that the challenge has been properly solved
-- <- The Sobek backend returns its cookie (valid for certain amount of time) to the web client
+- The Sobek backend verifies that the challenge is not too old, that its signature is correct and that the challenge has been properly solved; if so, it returns its cookie (valid for certain amount of time) to the web client
-- ∴ The JavaScript code on the web client sets the Sobek cookie for the domain it was loaded from
-- ∴ The JavaScript code on the web client reloads the page; the request now includes Sobek cookie and gets routed by HAProxy to the proper backend.
+- The JavaScript code on the web client sets the Sobek cookie for the domain it was loaded from and reloads the location (which still holds the original destination); the request now includes the Sobek cookie and gets routed by HAProxy to the proper backend.

 ## THE CHALLENGE